Image of 40

 As many readers are no doubt already aware, last Thursday we attended the Charged Up e-bike media event at the Crystal Springs Resort in northern New Jersey.
 The day was mainly a chance for a select group of journalists to chat with representatives from a number of electric bike companies, and to ride some of their bikes around the resort grounds.
 While we've already profiled a few of the stand-outs, here's a quick look at some of the other e-bikes that caught our eye.

-« Back to In pictures: Charged Up e-bike show
+Read the full article: In pictures: Charged Up e-bike show

 Other Images from this Gallery